MiftaudeenJamiu/Supply-Chain-Project/README.md

 ### Results and Findings
 ---
 The dashboard revealed several important patterns:
 - Revenue concentration: A small number of SKUs drive a large share of total revenue.
-These SKUs also show higher defect rates, indicating risk to high-value inventory.
+These SKUs also show higher defect rates, indicating a risk to high-value inventory.
 - Low-margin suppliers: Several suppliers have negative or near-zero average profit margins while maintaining high shipping and manufacturing costs.
 - Defect-prone transport modes: Products shipped via specific transportation modes (e.g., air or certain regional carriers) showed consistently higher defect rates.
 - Inventory issues: A mismatch was found between stock levels and order volumes for several SKUs.
 Some low-demand products are overstocked, while top-selling products face stock shortages and long lead times.